Our Lady of Porta Vaga

-Our Lady of Solitude of Porta Vaga (Nuestra Señora de la Soledad de Porta Vaga, Mahal na Birhen ng Soledad ng Porta Vaga) also known as the Virgin of a Thousand Miracles, is a Roman Catholic Marian title of Mary, mother of Jesus, based on the Marian apparitions reported in 1667 by a Spanish soldier during a night storm when he watched over the gates of Porta Vaga in Cavite Puerto.
-Later on the next day, the icon was discovered in the seashore of Cañacao Bay.
+Our Lady of Solitude of Porta Vaga (Nuestra Señora de la Soledad de Porta Vaga, Mahal na Birhen ng Soledad ng Porta Vaga), also known as the Virgin of a Thousand Miracles, is a Roman Catholic Marian title of Mary, mother of Jesus, following a Marian apparition in 1667 to a Spanish soldier during a night storm as he was posted at the Porta Vaga of Puerto de Cavite.
+Later the next day, the icon was discovered on the shores of Cañacao Bay.
 The Virgin of Soledad is a venerated Marian icon associated to the Our Lady of Solitude.
-The province of Cavite and the city of Cavite consider her as its patroness.
+The province of Cavite and the city of Cavite consider her patroness.

-The oldest dated Marian painting in the Philippines is permanently enshrined at the Diocesan Shrine of Our Lady of Solitude of Porta Vaga, Church of San Roque.
+The oldest dated Marian painting in the Philippines, the icon is permanently enshrined at the Diocesan Shrine of Our Lady of Solitude of Porta Vaga, Church of San Roque.

-The image was ceremoniously crowned on 17 November 1978, though having been long disputed as illegitimate due to lack of official decree from Rome.
-On 27 September 2017, the image was designated as a National Cultural Treasure of the Philippines.
+The image was ceremoniously crowned on 17 November 1978, though the act was disputed as illegitimate for lack of recognition by the Holy See.
+On 27 September 2017, the image was designated a National Cultural Treasure of the Philippines.
 On 19 March 2018, new documents were submitted to the Holy Office, and the image was granted an official decree of canonical coronation by Pope Francis.